NoamDev/crypto3_blueprint-to-tvm-compilation-contest/README.md

 ./build_contract
 ```
 if successful a file `Contract.tvc` should appear in the directory `bin`.
 Its ABI file is already in the `src` directory.

+## A note about git submodules
+the directories under `libs` as well as the directory `Compiler` are git submodules.
+If you decide to change any of them, you should fork the original reposiories and change the submodule to point to your fork.